Home and Away: Broadcasting

 In Australia, Home and Away currently airs on the Seven Network at 7:00 pm from Mondays to Thursdays, going up against rival current affairs shows A Current Affair on the Nine Network, and The Project on Network Ten.
 The show is on air for approximately 45 weeks each year.
-Each season is usually broadcast from January or February and concludes with the season finale in November or December, as it goes off air for two months during the Christmas and New Year period.
+Each season is usually broadcast from late January, and concludes with the season finale in late November (sometimes early February to early December), as it goes off air for two months during the Christmas and New Year period.
+It is typically commissioned at 230 episodes per season, but have sometimes commissioned less episodes in a season due to years where the Olympic games have aired on the Seven Network, putting the show into a mid-season break.
 All aired episodes shown during the week are available to watch on the Seven Network's 7plus app, as part of their catch up TV service.
 They are also broadcast in an omnibus edition each Sunday on Seven's digital multichannel 7Two.

 When the show first began in 1988, it aired at 5:30 pm in Adelaide, at 6:00 pm in Melbourne and Sydney, at 6:30 pm in Brisbane, and at 7:00 pm in Perth.
 In January 1992, Seven moved Home and Away to the 7:00 pm timeslot across the network.
 On 3 November 2009, 7Two began airing repeat episodes of the show from the very beginning at 9:30 am, before moving to 9:00 am.
 Since its premiere, the show had been screened as a 22-minute episode each weeknight.
 However, beginning in March 2013, Better Homes and Gardens began replacing Home and Away on Fridays to make way for Seven's AFL coverage.
 Friday's episodes of Home and Away began airing on Thursdays at 7:30 pm.
 By 2018, the Home and Away schedule often varied from week to week.
 Some weeks saw four episodes aired, with Thursdays often featuring two or three episodes back-to-back.